Does Taiwan Meet the Criteria to Qualify as an Overseas Territory of the United States?

 Many legal experts would be surprised at the contention that Taiwan might meet the criteria necessary to qualify as an "Overseas Territory of the United States."
-If such a contention is true, then the Taiwanese people should be enjoying "fundamental rights" under the US Constitution, similar to the native persons in other US overseas territories (also called "unincorporated territories").
+If such a contention is true, then the Taiwanese people should be enjoying "fundamental rights" under the U.S. Constitution, similar to the native persons in other U.S. overseas territories.

 Peace Treaty Specifications